 If you are using the default network tags structure described in Setting up Google Cloud networks, specify the following defaults:

 Complete the Cloud Extension screen:

 Parameter Description Auto-populated Cloud Extension Name Name for Cloud Extension.
-No Service Account for Edge Nodes The GCP service account running the Cloud Extension's edge nodes.
+No Service Account for Edge Nodes The Google Cloud service account running the Cloud Extension's edge nodes.
 Defaults to

 Yes Cloud Extension Size Small (for up to 20 VMs migrated in parallel) or Large (for up to 50 VMs migrated in parallel).
 Yes Datacenter If your Velostrata Manager is registered with a VMware vSphere environment, select the Datacenter that will host the Cloud Extension.
 No

 Complete the Zones screen: